 The food at The River Lodge is extraordinary.
 To put it mildly.
 With the expert culinary genius of chefs Prince Mashele and Nomsa Methebula, every single dining experience is a masterpiece.
 We dine on the most mouth-watering meals in the most exquisite settings imaginable – lunch in the Villa, consisting of curried cauliflower salad, chickpea salad, fish cake with garlic aioli, chicken & vegetable wrap, home-made potato fries and lemon posset for dessert.
 Butler Peter Mazibuko is always ready to fill your glass or clear your plate.
 Dinner in the dining room, breakfast on the deck watching the wildlife coming for a drink at the watering hole and dinner in the boma with a variety of smoky barbequed offerings.
-This is not the place to come to if you watch what you eat.
+This is not the place to go to if you watch what you eat.
 Over-indulge.
 You only live once.

 I am staying in the Limpopo suite, a spacious room with a view of the seasonal Monwana River.
 Right in front of my outdoor area, the elephants come to quench their thirst while the giraffe climbs up the embankment on the opposite side of the river to feed on some greens.
 I could spend hours in my recliner watching the passing of animals without having to go anywhere, but my air-conditioned room beckons.